FediSalhi/SpeakAPP/README.md

 <img src="images/client_mode.png"/>
 </p>

+## Code Structure
+These files contain the main classes of the application:
+1. `clientcommunication.h`: Contains `ClientCommunication` class.
+This class is responsible for sending/receiving messages from/to the server.
+It owns the communication socket and the messages model.
+Implemented in `clientcommunication.cpp` source file.
+2. `clientwindow.h`: Contains `ClientWindow` class.
+This class is responsible for the creation of the client window.
+It owns a ClientCommunication object that is resposbile for TCP client connection.
+Implemented in `clientwindow.cpp` source file.
+3. `modewindow.h`: Contains `ModeWindow` class.
+This class is responsible for the creation of the mode window.
+It owns a client window and a server window.
+It creates client/server window depending on the user choice.
+Implemented in `modewindow.cpp` source file.
+4. `servercommunication.h`: Contains `ServerCommunication` class.
+This class is responsible for sending/receiving messages from/to clients.
+It owns the tcp server object and the clients sockets.
+Implemented in `servercommunication.cpp` source file.
+5. `serverwindow.h`: Contains ServerWindow class.
+This class is responsible for the creation of the server window.
+It owns a ServerCommunication object that is resposbile for TCP server connection.
+Implemented in `serverwindow.cpp` source file.

 ## Dependencies (Linux)
 The application depends on [Qt5](https://www.qt.io/).
 The build script `speakapp_build.sh` installs this dependency.
 The versions required are Qt 5.12.8 and qmake 3.1.